Blog Layout

 • Widely accepted and permitted by several accounting standards.

-• Useful when you can’t tell one batch of goods from another since all cost is averaged.
+• Useful when you can’t tell one batch of goods from another since all costs are averaged.

 • Can produce data that NetSuite accounting software automatically converts into various currencies.